-- 21. Transactions must be initiated with CK = LOW and CK# = HIGH.
-CS# must return HIGH before a new transaction is initiated. - 22.
-RWDS will be driven Low as long as CS# is LOW. - 23.
-Write operations are limited to a transaction of a single word (16b) or a linear write burst supported only when loading data during a Word Program command.
-This example demonstrates a latency code setting of four clocks and no additional initial latency required. - 24.
-See Figure 16 on page 32 for the Erase Operation Command Sequence flowchart. - 25.
-Erase operation to the sector starting at 0700000h. - 26.
-CK# is not shown but is the complement of the CK signal.
+- 21.Transactions must be initiated with CK = LOW and CK# = HIGH.
+CS# must return HIGH before a new transaction is initiated. - 22.RWDS will be driven LOW as long as CS# is LOW. - 23.Write operations are limited to a transaction of a single word (16b) or a linear write burst supported only when loading data during a Word Program command.This example demonstrates a latency code setting of four clocks and no additional initial latency required. - 24.See Figure 17 for the Erase Operation command sequence flowchart. - 25.
+Erase operation to the sector starting at 0700000h. - 26.CK# is not shown but is the complement of the CK signal. - 27.RWDS is not shown and is not used during Write transactions.